-This gargantuan colonization effort was originally proposed as an eighty thousand year trip to the closest star next to Sol, a star known to astronomers as ‘Proxima Centauri’.
+This gargantuan colonization effort was originally proposed as an eighty thousand year trip to the closest star next to Sol, this was a star known to astronomers as ‘Proxima Centauri’.

 This of course was a time frame that was meaningless, expensive and impractical for the humans of that time.
 In order for the journey to succeed, they had to shorten the time frame of the journey exponentially.

-With the colonies of Sol star system working together for seventy four years, in an effort to research and construct the first practical generation ship, not only had they achieved the forlorn goal by completing the first affordable, mammoth sized generation vessel, but a brilliant engineer; a pioneer named Charles Endeavor had ironically designed the ‘Endeavor Class’ warp drive, a device that would not only provide humanity with a more efficient means of reaching ‘Proxima Centauri’.
+Not only had they achieved this forlorn goal by completing the first affordable, mammoth sized generation vessel; but a brilliant engineer, a pioneer named Charles Endeavor had later designed the ‘Endeavor Class’ warp drive.

 Space was quieter than quiet, with only the tranquil sounds of planetary bodies echoing endlessly through time, there was no sign of disturbance, until humanity arrived.

-A little over one century later, humanity certainly did reach the star ‘Proxima Centauri’ as they had planned; and the long journey reached a final conclusion a mere three months prior to the suggested deadline.
+A little over one century later, humanity certainly did reach the star ‘Proxima Centauri’ as they had planned; and the long journey had inevitably reached a final conclusion, a mere three months prior to the suggested deadline.

-Star system-wide scans had been running for a while now, the passengers aboard 'Ascendance' were becoming more and more agitated, as absurd as that sounded, especially considering the fact that they were all born in space and had not been on a planet before.
+Star system-wide scans had been running for a while now.
+The passengers aboard 'Ascendance' were becoming more and more agitated, as absurd as that sounded; especially considering the fact that they were all born in space and had not set foot on a planetary surface before.

 There was but one thing left for them to do, they would have to remain confined to their ship in instilled anxiety, bearing a forlorn hope.
 The discovery of such a habitable planet within this star system was just that after all, a forlorn hope.

-Morale throughout the entire vessel had been declining toward an all new low, as countless soul-crushing minutes crawled by, then suddenly there it was, a stunning rock-ridden world, a lot smaller than they originally thought, and well hidden, but there it was, sitting majestically before them.
+Morale throughout the entire vessel had been declining toward an all new low.
+Countless soul-crushing minutes had crawled by, and then suddenly there it was, a stunning rock-ridden world.
+The world appeared to be a lot smaller than they had originally thought, and well hidden too, yet there it was, sitting majestically before them.

-The planet boasted an enveloping jungle terrain, heaven-reaching mountain peaks, wild-running waterfalls, coalescing into metre deep, winding rivers and eventually free-flowing into untamed, roaring seas that were almost tropical, they appeared to be so clear.
+The planet boasted an enveloping jungle terrain, heaven-reaching mountain peaks, and wild-running waterfalls.
+All of which coalesced into metre deep, winding rivers and eventually continued free-flowing into untamed, roaring seas that were crystal clear.
+The gorgeous spectacle was almost tropical-looking in nature.

 The planet was a rarity, a diamond in the rough.
 Some could even argue that it was too good to be true.
 Scientists had predicted that the star system may well contain some habitable planets that would barely register as being 'habitable', and they were almost entirely wrong.